-Drive from any point south of the Thumb north toward Port Austin Michigan to its tip and you will encounter small towns and villages hanging on by a thread.
-Vacant storefronts, abandoned shops, and remnants of roadside stands abound in the formerly robust four corner rural villages that were common in Michigan at the turn of the last century.
+Drive from any point south of the Thumb north toward Port Austin, Michigan, to its tip, and you will encounter small towns and villages hanging on by a thread.
+Vacant storefronts, abandoned shops, and remnants of roadside stands abound in the formerly robust four-corner rural villages that were common in Michigan at the turn of the last century.
 (Make that from 1800-1900)

 These small towns were social and economic hubs in the days before the car and paved roads.
 Stories of travel in the historical fiction murder mystery The Thumb Pointed Fingers noted took a solid day or two to get from Bad Axe to Detroit via the railroad.
 The area’s remoteness made it sensible for each village or town to have several stores, hotels, and diners.

 Today these small towns are struggling to survive.
-Caseville Cheeseburger Festival offers merchants a chance to make their year profitable in a single week.
-Thousands of tourists descend for a burger and a beer while wearing a grass skirt and having a good time.
+Caseville Cheeseburger Festival offers merchants a chance to make their year profitable in a week.
+Thousands of tourists descend for a burger and a beer while wearing a grass skirts and having a good time.
 Indeed, summer festivals in the Thumb celebrate beans, polka, sugar, potatoes, fish sandwiches, and chicken wings.
 Each of these small rural towns is looking for ways to draw folks in and keep their local businesses going.

-Port Austin Michigan – Not an Event but a Destination
+Port Austin, Michigan – Not an Event but a Destination

 A Lawyer Makes a Float Plan for Port Austin

-In 2012 Boyle worked with Michigan State University faculty and students to create a concept of a “third place”; an informal gathering spot outside home and work to share and express ideas.
+In 2012 Boyle worked with Michigan State University faculty and students to create a concept of a “third place,”; an informal gathering spot outside home and work to share and express ideas.
 As a further outcome, Boyle and his wife came up with the concept of C.R.E.A.T.E., which stands for Community, Recreation, Environment, Arts, Tourism, and Entertainment.
 A moniker that has seemed to take on a life of its own in this coastal community.

 Two Simple Kayak Trails Have Sparked a New Interest in Port Austin

 Today the PAK offers novice and experienced kayakers the opportunity to explore some of the most scenic sea kayaking trails in lower Michigan.
-From the Port Austin Harbor, a few miles along the beach is all that separates one from a site deemed by CNN as the “Most Unique Rock Formation in America”, Turnip Rock, which lays a few miles east.
+From the Port Austin Harbor, a few miles along the beach is all that separates one from a site deemed by CNN as the “Most Unique Rock Formation in America,” Turnip Rock, which lies a few miles east.
 While a gentle paddle to the west reveals the accessible and climbable Broken Rocks formations along the shore.
-The PAK has offered 1000’s an opportunity to see a beautiful bit of Michigan and offer Port Austin as an entry for the experience.
+The PAK has offered 1000’s an opportunity to see a beautiful bit of Michigan and offers Port Austin as an entry for the experience.

 An Old Barn Offers a Blank Canvas